AmericasBarometer Labels Guide

 functions to deal with those labels in R. First, we will use

-to transform the nested lists into a long
+lpr_extract_notes to transform the nested lists from

-dataframe format that will contain 3 columns:
+that will contain 3 columns: variable_name,

-note_value
+note_id, and note_value

-# Extract AB notes
+# Extract AB notes with lpr function

-head(notes, n = 10) # columns names
+head(BRA23notes, n = 10) # columns names## variable_name note_id note_value

 ## 1 strata _lang_l_en strata_en